-Members are eligible for NEMT (non-emergency medical transportation) services if they have no other way to get a ride to a covered service.
-If neighbors, friends, relatives, or voluntary organizations have routinely provided transportation at no cost, the member is not eligible for transportation through LogistiCare.
+Members are eligible for NEMT (non-emergency medical transportation) if they have no other way to get a ride to a covered service.
+If neighbors, friends, relatives, or voluntary organizations have routinely provided transportation at no cost, the member is not eligible for transportation through LogistiCare (LogistiCare Solutions, LLC).
 Providers should note that a "ride" can also mean public transportation.

-Three types of NEMT services are covered for members who do not have any other means of transportation going to and from services that are covered by the program in which they are enrolled.
-Modes of non-emergency medical transportation include:
+Three modes of NEMT are covered for members who do not have any other means of transportation going to and from services that are covered by the program in which they are enrolled.
+Modes of NEMT include:

-- Common carrier transportation. - SMV (specialized medical vehicle) transportation. - Stretcher/non-emergency ambulance transportation.
+- Common carrier transportation.

+- SMV (specialized medical vehicle) transportation.

+- Non-emergency ambulance transportation.

-Common Carrier Vehicles
+Common Carrier Transportation

-Common carrier transportation is any transportation service other than ambulance and SMV.
+Common carrier transportation is transportation by any mode other than ambulance or SMV.
 Common carrier vehicles or providers are not required to be certified with Wisconsin Medicaid but must be under contract with LogistiCare.
 These vehicles are not required to have permanently installed ramps or lifts and are not certified for cot or stretcher transportation.
 This may include vehicles such as public transportation, volunteer vehicles, and HSVs (human service vehicles).
-Human service vehicles must maintain a current State Patrol HSV inspection.
+HSVs must maintain a current State Patrol HSV inspection.

-Specialized Medical Vehicles
+Specialized Medical Vehicle Transportation

-Specialized medical vehicles are vehicles that are equipped with permanently installed ramps or lifts and are required to be certified by Wisconsin Medicaid.
-Specialized medical vehicles that are also used for cot or stretcher transportation must meet the additional requirements of DHS 107.23(3)(b), Wis.
+SMVs are vehicles that are equipped with permanently installed ramps or lifts and are required to be certified by Wisconsin Medicaid.
+SMVs that are also used for cot or stretcher transportation must meet the additional requirements of DHS 107.23(3) (b), Wis.
 Admin.
 Code.

-To be eligible for SMV services, a member must have a documented physical or mental disability that prevents him or her from traveling safely in a common carrier or private motor vehicle to a covered service.
+To be eligible for SMV transportation, a member must have a documented physical or mental disability that prevents him or her from traveling safely in a common carrier or private motor vehicle to a covered service.
+To be eligible for transport on a cot or stretcher, a member must require transport in a supine position.